Notebook of Avon Reah Smith-Ryan, 1942-1945

 On our return we were locked in the same room and given a meal

-officer, you are quite safe.
+afraid, you are quite safe.
 We are now your friends."
 After the

-meal a Japanese officer came in and other Japanese crowded around
+meal a Japanese Officer came in and other Japanese crowded around

 and the senior individual called for.
-W O 1 Airey stood up and
+W.O.1 Airey stood up and

 declared his rank.
-He was questioned regarding military movements
+He was questioned regarding Military movements

 in Australia and overseas, the number of Australian Troops in Malaya